Acts 28

 “They replied, “We have not received any letters from Judea concerning you, and none of the brothers who have come from there has reported or said anything bad about you.
 But we want to hear what your views are, for we know that people everywhere are talking against this sect.”
 Acts 28:21-22

-It appears from our text that the leaders of the Jews in Rome knew nothing of the charges against Paul and reported that no one had come from Jerusalem.
+It appears from our text that the leaders of the Jews in Rome knew nothing of the charges against Paul and reported that no one had come from Jerusalem, Acts 28:21.

 Since Paul’s accusers were Jews and the people he is speaking to here are Jews, we would think that such a serious charge against Paul would be known by most Jews.

-These guys hadn’t heard anything bad about Paul, in fact, they were more interested in hearing more about this Christianity that everyone, everywhere is speaking against.
-And so Paul after a while arranges to do just that.
+These guys hadn’t heard anything bad about Paul, in fact, they were more interested in hearing more about this Christianity that everyone, everywhere is speaking against, Acts 28:22.

 “They arranged to meet Paul on a certain day and came in even larger numbers to the place where he was staying.
 From morning till evening he explained and declared to them the kingdom of God and tried to convince them about Jesus from the Law of Moses and from the Prophets.
 Some were convinced by what he said, but others would not believe.”
 Acts 28:23-24

-On the appointed day, a large group returned and Paul preached all day and he preached all day using Moses and the prophets to testify concerning God’s kingdom.
+On the appointed day, a large group returned and Paul preached all day and he preached all day using Moses and the prophets to testify concerning God’s kingdom, Acts 28:23.

-The apostle Paul used the Old Testament to convince the Jews and Gentiles that Jesus was the Messiah and we like we did earlier should be doing the same thing, Romans 15:4 / 2 Timothy 3:16-17.
+The apostle Paul used the Old Testament to convince the Jews and Gentiles that Jesus was the Messiah and we should be doing the same thing, Romans 15:4 / 2 Timothy 3:16-17.

-But as we have seen time and time again through the Book of Acts the group was divided as to whether to believe Paul or not.
+But as we have seen time and time again through the Book of Acts, the group was divided as to whether to believe Paul or not, Acts 28:24 / 2 Corinthians 2:15-16.
 But just before they go, Paul has one more statement to make, again using the Old Testament as his proof.

 “They disagreed among themselves and began to leave after Paul had made this final statement: “The Holy Spirit spoke the truth to your forefathers when he said through Isaiah the prophet: “‘Go to this people and say, “You will be ever hearing but never understanding; you will be ever seeing but never perceiving.”
 For this people’s heart has become calloused; they hardly hear with their ears, and they have closed their eyes.
 Otherwise they might see with their eyes, hear with their ears, understand with their hearts and turn, and I would heal them.’”
 Acts 28:25-27

 And why don’t they understand, why can’t they perceive?
 Well, simply because their hearts have become hardened.
-In other words, we must leave our own ideas behind, forget about what the world says and turn to Jesus in repentance and He will heal us from the disease of sin.
+In other words, we must leave our own ideas behind, forget about what the world says and turn to Jesus in repentance and He will heal us from the disease of sin, Acts 28:25-27 / Isaiah 6:9-10.

 “Therefore I want you to know that God’s salvation has been sent to the Gentiles, and they will listen!”
 Acts 28:28